The Huns also called Xiongnu, a nomadic pastoral people who invaded southeastern

 of Szeged's museum, now named after him, the Mora Ferenc Museum, traced the

-mention of arcae (coffins), although the word is used in verbal form later in
+arcae (coffins), although the word is used in verbal form later in the account.

-the account.
 Now it begins to make sense.
-We may, at the most, be talking of a
+We may, at the most, be talking of a wooden

-wooden coffin, into which are placed a few precious items like the slivers of
+coffin, into which are placed a few precious items like the slivers of gold

 silver and iron clasps.
 As it happens, there are precisely such coffins among